oadultradeepfield/healthhack-vad/README.md

 ## Development Roadmap

-- [x] Develop an audio processing pipeline to convert recorded speech (.wav) into structured data.
+- [x] Develop an audio processing pipeline to convert recorded speech into structured data.
 - [x] Implement pause detection and speech metrics analysis, sending results to the Go server for database actions.
 - [x] Create a FastAPI service to receive the audio file URLs from mobile app requests.
 - [ ] Containerize the service with Docker and deploy it on Google Cloud Run for mobile app testing.